Atomic Physics (F3211)

 - Hyperfine structure including isotope and nuclear spin effects

 - Multi-electron atoms and the periodic system

-- Molecular structure: vibration and rotation
+- Basics of molecular structure: vibration and rotation.

 Contact hours and workload

 This module is approximately 150 hours of work.
 This breaks down into about 42 hours of contact time and about 108 hours of independent study.
 The University may make minor variations to the contact hours for operational reasons, including timetabling requirements.